bee-mcc/video-to-frames-tool/README.md

 ## Use cases and examples

 This program can create some pretty trippy videos from old media.
-See example 1, example 2, example 3.
+See [example 1](https://www.reddit.com/user/bee_mcc_webdev/comments/16fawo9/frame_reducer_example_1/?utm_source=share&utm_medium=web2x&context=3).
 Furthermore, this tool could be enhanced to "comic-i-fy" any type of video.

 ## Instructions